-Editing Object Corners INDESIGN FOUNDATIONS When a rectangular frame is selected in the Option/Alt-click this layout, a small yellow square appears on the right icon to open the Corner edge of the shape's bounding box.
-You can click Options dialog box. this button to enter Live Corner Effects edit mode, where you can dynamically adjust the appearance Click this yellow square to enter Live Corner Effects of corner effects for all corners (by simply clicking edit mode. a corner diamond) or for one corner at a time (by pressing the Shift key when you click).
+Editing Object Corners

+When a rectangular frame is selected in the layout, a small yellow square appears on the right edge of the shape's bounding box.
+You can click this button to enter Live Corner Effects edit mode, where you can dynamically adjust the appearance of corner effects for all corners or for one corner at a time.
 Simply clicking away from the object exits the edit mode.
-Drag a yellow corner diamond left or right Option/Alt-click a yellow diamond to Shift-click a yellow diamond to change to change the radius of all four corners. change the shape of corner effects. the radius of only one corner (or Option/Alt-Shift-click to change the shape of only one corner).